Greg-R/T41EEE/README.md

 ## Highlight of Features included in T41EEE.0

-1. External configuration file stored on the SD card is changed to JSON format.
+1. The configuration file stored on the SD card is changed to JSON format.
 2. New selections in the EEPROM menu allow serial readout of configuration data from the stack, the EEPROM, the SD card, and the hard-coded defaults.
 3. The Morse decoder is coded in a state-machine design pattern.